Under 21 DUI Diversion Program

 What are the requirements to successfully complete the program?

-- Surrender their license and driving privilege for 30 to 120 days (at the discretion of the program director).
+- Surrender their license and driving privilege for 30 to 120 days (at the discretion of the program director) or installs an ignition interlock device

 - Schedule and complete an alcohol/chemical use assessment at an approved agency